-Maine Domestic Violence Attorney
+MAINE Domestic Violence Attorney

 Maine takes domestic violence extremely seriously.
 As a result, sentencing can be especially harsh.
 Nonetheless, as with any crime, the State must prove the elements of the offense beyond all reasonable doubt to get a conviction.

 William H. Ashe, a respected criminal defense attorney in Maine, will argue a strong case on your behalf, casting doubt on guilt.
 Provided below is an overview of what must be proved in domestic violence cases in Maine and what defense may be employed.
 Remember, each case is different according to the facts and circumstances.
-If you have additional questions or want to start building a strong defense today, contact the Law Offices of William H. Ashe to learn more about his approach to criminal defense and how he may help you in your specific case.
+If you have additional questions or want to start building a strong defense today, contact the Ashe Law Offices to learn more about his approach to criminal defense and how he may help you in your specific case.

 In Maine, anyone charged with assault can also have the added element of domestic violence when the alleged victims qualify as a family or household member.
 Assault, according to Title 17-A §207, occurs when a person:

-• intentionally, knowingly, or recklessly
+• Intentionally, knowingly, or recklessly

-• causes bodily injury or offensive physical contact
+• Causes bodily injury or offensive physical contact

-• to another person.
+• To another person.

 A bruise or other visible signs of an assault are not necessary for the commission of the crime.
 If a person shoves or bumps into another person offensively can satisfy the elements required of assault.
 To be a domestic violence assault, the alleged offender must have committed that assault, according to 17-A §207A, against a family or household member.